saitaiky/notebook/docs/docs/other/drawing/ukitoe-map.md

 ---
 title: Ukiyoe map 浮世絵地図
+description: Explore the historical locations of landscape Ukiyo-e drawings from 200-300 years ago.
+Navigate through the map to see where these iconic artworks were created.
+keywords: Ukiyo-e map, landscape Ukiyo-e, Japanese art locations, historical Ukiyo-e, Edo period art, Ukiyo-e geography
 hide_table_of_contents: true
 ---

 This page is for showing you where did those landscape ukiyoe was drawn 200-300 years ago.
 For the Ukiyoe knowledge, please check my another post - [Ukiyoe 浮世絵](/other/drawing/ukiyoe/).